openshift-labs/cloud-native-katacoda/scenarios/fault-tolerance/04-autoscale-define.md

 Depending on the resources available on the OpenShift cluster, the pod might scale to fewer than 5 pods. to handle the extra load.
-You can increase the load by specifying a higher number of requests e.g. `ab -n 80000`.
+You can increase the load by specifying a higher number of requests e.g. `-n 80000`.

 ![Web UI Automatically Scaled](https://katacoda.com/openshift-roadshow/assets/fault-autoscale-web.png)